 Thanks to the EMV standards, chip card issuers have a uniform standard to help them ensure that the payment cards they give their cardholders will work in EMV compliant acceptance infrastructures anywhere in the world.
 Merchants and banks can invest in chip card acceptance infrastructures knowing EMV compliant cards have been developed based on uniform standards.
 Cardholders can feel more confident knowing the security advantages of EMV will help protect them against the risk of fraud anywhere EMV is implemented.

-The EMV standard encompasses specifications, test procedures and compliance processes managed by EMVCo, LLC, an organisation jointly owned and operated by American Express, JCB, MasterCard, UnionPay and Visa.
+The EMV standard encompasses specifications, test procedures and compliance processes managed by EMVCo, LLC, an organisation jointly owned and operated by American Express, Discover, JCB, MasterCard, UnionPay and Visa.

 The EMV Specifications are based on the ISO 7816 standard and define the physical, electrical, data and application levels between chip cards and chip card-processing devices for financial payment transactions.
 Through payment systems representatives, EMVCo promotes and complements the ongoing standardization efforts by vigorously contributing to the ISO standards drafting process in order to guarantee continued compatibility between the ISO standards and the EMV Specifications.